chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 :   Allow port 80 redirects to port 443.
 When this value is set to
-    `true`, load balancers on the front-end hardware are allowed to do SSL termination of the WebUI and API.
+    `true`, load balancers on the front-end hardware are allowed to do TLS/SSL termination of the WebUI and API.
 Default value: `false`.

 `nginx['enable_stub_status']`